d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 Second, we could split the work layerwise.
 For instance, rather than computing 64 channels on a single GPU we could split up the problem across 4 GPUs, each of which generates data for 16 channels.
-Likewise, for a fully-connected layer we could split the number of output units.
+Likewise, for a fully connected layer we could split the number of output units.
 :numref:`fig_alexnet_original` (taken from :cite:`Krizhevsky.Sutskever.Hinton.2012`)
 illustrates this design, where this strategy was used to deal with GPUs that had a very small memory footprint (2 GB at the time).
 This allows for good scaling in terms of computation, provided that the number of channels (or units) is not too small.